Retainers for Alignment Retention

 The Different Types of Retainers

 A common type of retainer is the fixed or permanent retainer.
-This is when the brackets are put on the back, or lingual side, of your teeth and an arch wire is attached.
+This is when the brackets are put on the back, or lingual side, of your teeth, and an arch wire is attached.
 This is usually not the kind we recommend due to the hardship of cleaning in between your teeth and flossing.
-The myth is that they are “permanent” and is a care-free approach.
+The myth is that they are “permanent” and are a carefree approach.
 On the contrary, we found out that these fixed retainers alone are not sufficient to hold your teeth in place.
-Consider how many teeth we have?
-Fixed retainers to be minimally obstructing the cleaning and flossing, can only be placed on 6 teeth.
-That means, teeth can still go crooked, gaped or crowded without the removable Invisalign-like retainers that cover every single tooth to prevent unnecessary movement.
+Consider how many teeth we have.
+Fixed retainers should minimally obstruct the cleaning and flossing, and can only be placed on 6 teeth.
+That means teeth can still go crooked, gaped, or crowded without the removable Invisalign-like retainers that cover every single tooth to prevent unnecessary movement.

 Why a Retainer

-We mentioned earlier that Dr. Pan will consider the amount of orthodontic correction as a baseline and then there may be these considerations through an evaluation process to determine which retainer is best for you.
-If you breathe through your mouth you might need a stronger retainer.
+We mentioned earlier that Dr. Pan will consider the amount of orthodontic correction as a baseline, and then there may be these considerations through an evaluation process to determine which retainer is best for you.
+If you breathe through your mouth, you might need a stronger retainer.
 The clenching and grinding of your teeth creates more muscle hyperactivity and needs retention.
-If you thrust your tongue into your teeth of if you play a musical instrument that has you blowing through a reed it’s an issue to be dealt with.
-If you suck your lip or bite on a pen or pencil these are habits detrimental to your newly repositioned teeth.
-Dr. Pan and her staff have an investment of time in your smile as you do and they want you to maintain that smile.
+If you thrust your tongue into your teeth or if you play a musical instrument that has you blowing through a reed, it’s an issue to be dealt with.
+If you suck your lip or bite on a pen or pencil, these are habits detrimental to your newly repositioned teeth.
+Dr. Pan and her staff have an investment of time in your smile, as you do, and they want you to maintain that smile.

-In most cases you will be asked to wear your retainer 12 hours a day for a year to stabilize your dental corrections.
-After the first year, we recommend every night for as long as you want to keep teeth straight.
-Dr. Pan through regular appointments will monitor your teeth and make sure they are not regressing back to their original positions.
-It is a collaborative effort, you will need to participate to protect your smile.
+In most cases, you will be asked to wear your retainer 12 hours a day for a year to stabilize your dental corrections.
+After the first year, we recommend every night for as long as you want to keep your teeth straight.
+Dr. Pan, through regular appointments, will monitor your teeth and make sure they do not regress to their original positions.
+It is a collaborative effort; you will need to participate to protect your smile.
 Dr. Pan’s office offers complimentary 3D model storage so your virtual teeth model will be saved in a digital bank.
-Whenever or where
+Whenever or wherever you need a new pair of retainers, we can 3D print them and send them to you.
+Thanks to the breakthrough of digital technology and 3D printing, we can now offer patients the support they need for long-term retention to protect their investment in their new beautiful smile!

 A removable retainer should be brushed regularly and then rinsed dry.
 You will be given a hard case for your retainer.
-When that retainer is not in your mouth it should only be in that case, which will also need to be kept clean.
+When that retainer is not in your mouth, it should only be in that case, which will also need to be kept clean.
 The material is sensitive to excessive heat.
-Do not set your retainer on the car dashboard, next to the heater or even put them in the dishwasher.
+Do not set your retainer on the car dashboard, next to the heater, or even put it in the dishwasher.
 Plaque can adhere to that retainer just like your teeth, so brush and rinse daily and you’ll keep it in good shape.

-If your retainer is fixed you will have to exercise a lot more patience in your brushing habits and techniques as well as that of flossing.
+If your retainer is fixed, you will have to exercise a lot more patience in your brushing habits and techniques, as well as those of flossing.
 You need to remove any food particles and debris from around the retaining wire.
-If you slack off and don’t clean around the retainer it will result in the build-up of plaque and tartar and possibly result in gum disease and dental caries.
+If you slack off and don’t clean around the retainer, it will result in the build-up of plaque and tartar and possibly in gum disease and dental caries.

 A Small Price to Pay

-At the end of the day whichever retainer you agree with Dr. Pan to wear it will be worth the effort.
-Your smile is an invaluable asset and you have gone through the effort to improve it.
-Now you need to continue to put some effort in to maintain it.
+At the end of the day, whichever retainer you agree with Dr. Pan to wear, it will be worth the effort.
+Your smile is an invaluable asset, and you have gone through the effort to improve it.
+Now you need to continue to put some effort into maintaining it.
 That smile is the foundation for your self-confidence and your self-esteem, both personally and professionally.
-The retainer is very small item that you will soon create another good habit for and around.
+The retainer is a very small item that you will soon create another good habit for and around.

 Meet Dr. Pan